-Previous novels, written under his own name, include The Used Women’s Book Club, Prayer of the Bone, In a Pig’s Ear, The Adultery Department and Coming First, all published by Bloomsbury in the UK.
+Novels include The Used Women’s Book Club, Prayer of the Bone, In a Pig’s Ear, The Adultery Department and Coming First, published by Bloomsbury in the UK, Farrar,Straus & Giroux in the US and other top publishers around the world.
 He was the winner of a British Arts Council Award for Best First Novel and In a Pig’s Ear was named as one of the Guardian’s six Best Novels of the Year.

 The Mysteries of the Septagram is his first series of novels for children and young adults.
-The first, Kobal, was published by Hachette Children's Books in 2008 and long-listed for the Waterstone’s Book of the Year Award.
-It was followed by Avatar in 2009 and Abyss in 2010, and in August 2013 Hachette are to publish SPOOKED: The Haunting of Kit Connelly, Paul's latest novel for children and young adults.
+The first, Kobal, published by Hachette Children's Books was long-listed for the Waterstone’s Book of the Year Award.
+It was followed by Avatar and Abyss.

 He has produced and directed documentaries in many parts of the world and was deputy editor and series director of Channel Four’s The Shape of the World and A Week in Politics.

-He has taught creative writing to MA level at the Universities of Winchester and Bath Spa and is a member of PEN and the Society of Authors.
-Literary agents are Ben Illis at AM Heath – and for Film and Television: Norman North at The Agency.
+He has taught creative writing to MA level at the Universities of Southampton, Winchester and Bath Spa and is a member of PEN and the Society of Authors.